 The most important thing for me though is that I still eat delicious food.
 I have dieted in the past just eating chicken breasts with no seasonings, lots of salads with the same dressing, bland soups, etc. I’ve done it all.
 But luckily for me (for all of us actually) we know much more about food and nutrition and have easy access to specialty ingredients, so that we don’t have to sacrifice flavor to be healthy.

-This Short Rib Korean BBQ is low sugar and is made with Bragg’s Liquid Aminos and Zevia’s lemon lime soda.
+This Short Rib Korean BBQ is low sugar.
 Almost all the Korean BBQ or marinade recipes I’ve seen online use SO MUCH SUGAR.
 Although I’ve adapted this recipe to be super low sugar, in my house we never used that much sugar.
 My mom “got woke” after her and my dad got diabetes (just following the good ole’ American diet of cereal for breakfast, bread all day, ice cream for dessert).
 She used to make a natural sweetener by boiling down a bunch of apples and even that she used sparingly.
 She was pretty hardcore.
 Now she has Truvia. 🙂

 The sake is replacing Mirin (or Mirim, the Korean one).
 Pure Grade A Dark Maple Syrup for sugar, Zevia Lemon Lime for 7-Up, and Liquid Aminos for soy sauce.
 Wait, what?
 7-up?
 Zevia?!
 Yup, ask any Korean mom, 7-up (not Sprite, maybe Sprite, definitely not a first choice though) is a well-known ingredient in L.A.
 Galbi.
 So naturally, I thought to try the healthier alternative to 7-up.